 The second way is to get your license locally – much easier.
 The written test is in Spanish on a computer, no English exams on paper.
-Nonetheless, at the Transito office in Riberas del Pilar, you can request assistance (there is a small charge – it’s like translation services), and they will whiz you through the written test if you already have an American or Canadian license.
+Nonetheless, at the Transito office in Chapala, you can request assistance (there is a small charge – it’s like translation services), and they will whiz you through the written test if you already have an American or Canadian license.
 If you do not have a current license, you will have to go through the driving test also.

 Click here to download the Spanish version (some questions may have changed)

 You must keep the information up-to-date, just as required up north.
 So when you change residences, pop back into the Transito office with your new address and your driver’s license.
 Also take your passport and FM to prove your status in Mexico is still valid and a bill with your address on it.
 These documents must be the originals in order to prove residence.
 Oddly, they need not have your name, e.g. a renter receives utility bills by photocopy from his landlord.
 It is only for proof of residence.

 What do you need to get the license?